AchyuthReddy1996/Command-Line-Game/README.md

 ## How to run the game:

--Unzip the folder
+-Unzip the folder <br />
--Open command line/shell
+-Open command line/shell <br />
--Navigate to the folder
+-Navigate to the folder <br />
--type "make" and press enter
+-type "make" and press enter <br />
--type "./main map1.json" note: you can enter any json file i.e map1.json or map2.json or map3.json
+-type "./main map1.json" note: you can enter any json file i.e map1.json or map2.json or map3.json <br />
 -Now you can play